 Her timing was always impeccable.
-Doris’s m.o. was the wee-hours call to ubiquitous WFAN original The Schmoozer following either a spectacular loss or win.
+Doris’s m.o. was the wee-hours call to ubiquitous WFAN original the Schmoozer, following either a spectacular loss or win.
 As the Times article and reader reactions attest, Doris, with her distinctive cough, was a fount of baseball wisdom.

 Amen.